Children and Young People Safeguarding Policy and guidance

 - Provide Information on both Safeguarding and Prevent to learners both in the Centres and workplace via the ACL website, VLE, ACL videos, course introductions and posters, ensuring that all learners are able to recognise abusive actions and behaviours as such and understand procedures for reporting concerns.
 An information card is also given to all learners.
 Learners with learning disabilities on supported programmes will have appropriate safeguarding awareness built into induction of the courses they attend, an easy read information card is provided.

-- Ensure that publicity and notice boards provide a high profile for safer practices and learning
+- Ensure that publicity and notice boards provide clear information for safer practices and learning

 - Ensure quality assurance in safeguarding is embedded.
 It is vital that we establish and monitor quality; this is reflected in both our Observation of Teaching and Learning (OTL) processes and Self-Assessment Reports (SAR).

-- Not allow its centres to be used by extreme groups nor allow the display or distribution of extremist leaflets or literature from its premises
+- Not allow its centres to be used by extremist groups nor allow the display or distribution of extremist leaflets or literature from its premises

 - Be aware that looked after and previously looked after children may have been abused or neglected and work together with other agencies, taking prompt action to safeguard these children when necessary.

-The Safeguarding Lead will ensure that either they or the Safeguarding Officer:
+The Safeguarding Lead will ensure that either they or a Safeguarding Officer: